Taxi dancer: Experience

-In the hall, the taxi dancers were usually gathered together behind a waist high rope or rail barricade on one side or corner of the room, and, as such, were not permitted to freely mingle with patrons.
+In the hall, the taxi dancers were usually gathered together behind a waist-high rope or rail barricade on one side or corner of the room, and, as such, were not permitted to freely mingle with patrons.
 Because the male patron selected his dancing partner, the dancers had to appeal to him from their quarantined position.
 This produced a competitive situation, and on slow nights, which were not uncommon, the taxi dancers often cooed and coaxed to draw attention in their direction.
 In time, and with more experience, a dancer usually developed some sort of distinctiveness or mannerism, in dress or personality, to attract the male patron.
 Those who did not were often not successful.
 Once selected, the taxi dancer tried to build a rapport with her partner so he stayed with her, dance after dance.
 Successful taxi dancers usually had a few patrons who came to a hall solely to dance with them, and for long periods.
 In some of the less reputable establishments the dancing at times was particularly close; the dancer used her thighs to make her partner erect, and if encouraged to continue, ejaculate.

 Patrons who tired of dancing but wished to continue talking with a taxi dancer usually could do so.
 A section in the dance hall with tables and chairs was reserved for this purpose.
 It was called "talk time," although other terms were used.
 In 1939, at the Honeymoon Lane Danceland in Times Square, the fee to sit and chat with a dancer was six dollars an hour, a princely sum for the time.
 At Honeymoon, although the dancer and patron were able to sit side by side, a low fence-like structure separated them due to police regulations.
 It was not uncommon for taxi dancers to date patrons they had met in the dance halls, and this was generally acquiesced to by management.

-In 1923, author Henry Miller first met June, his second wife, at Wilson's Dancing Academy in Times Square where she was working as a taxi dancer.
+It was at Wilson's Dancing Academy in Times Square in 1923, where author Henry Miller first encountered Juliet "June" Smerdt, who became his second wife in 1924.
+She was working as a taxi dancer.
+Using either the alias June Mansfield or June Smith, she had started at Wilson's as a dance instructor in 1917, aged 15.
 (Wilson's was later renamed the Orpheum Dance Palace in 1931.)
-Going by the alias June Mansfield or June Smith, she had started at Wilson's as a dance instructor in 1917 at age 15.